Executive Management Team

 Newhart has long been involved as a volunteer for other non-profit organizations.
 Locally, he serves as Vice-President of the Oceanside Museum of Art and has served on national advisory committees for the Association of Fundraising Professionals (AFP) and the Association for Healthcare Philanthropy (AHP).

 In addition to his formal education and professional experience, in 2013, Newhart was recognized by his peers in the Association of Fundraising Professionals (AFP) with an “Outstanding Fundraising Professional” award.
 Newhart currently resides in Oceanside with his family.

-Ray Rivas – Chief Financial Officer
+Ray Rivas – Chief Financial Officer (Interim)

 Ray Rivas joined Tri-City Medical Center in 2012 as Senior Director of Revenue Cycle Integrity and in March 2016 assumed the position of interim Chief Financial Officer (CFO).